 In part, the functional significance of pseudoenzymes justifies viewing these biomolecules as the work of a Creator.
-But if these biomolecules are designed, why would pseudoenzymes be so structurally like their catalytic cohorts?
+But, if these biomolecules are designed, why would pseudoenzymes be so structurally like their catalytic cohorts?
 Evolutionary biologists maintain that these similarities reflect their evolutionary history.
-But if there is a reason for the structural similarities, it further justifies viewing pseudoenzymes as designed systems.
+But, if there is reason for the structural similarities, it further justifies viewing pseudoenzymes as designed systems.
 As it turns out, a rationale does exist for the close similarity in structure between pseudoenzymes and other members of their enzyme family.
-As the authors of the survey note,
+As the authors of the survey note:

 In other words, for pseudoenzymes to influence cellular signaling pathways, they must bind substrates and interact with other proteins in the pathways with a high degree of specificity and with the identical specificity as their catalytic counterparts.
 Their close resemblance to their catalytic analogs allows these biomolecules to do just that.

 In short, in fulfilling their vital role as regulators of cell signaling pathways, pseudoenzymes display elegance, sophistication, and ingenuity.
 As a creationist, this is the reason I view these systems as a Creator’s handiwork.
 Because the field of pseudoenzyme biochemistry is so young, I anticipate the evidence for design to dramatically expand as we learn more about these surprising biomolecules.